Selling a home during divorce.

 Selling the marital home, cleanly.

 Divorce is hard enough without the sale of the marital home dragging out for six months.
-Traditional listings mean showings to coordinate around two people who may not be living together anymore, repairs both parties have to agree to fund, and the constant risk of a buyer's financing falling apart at the last minute, sending everyone back to square one.
+Traditional listings mean showings to coordinate around two people who may not be living together anymore, repairs both parties have to agree to fund, and the constant risk of a buyer's financing falling apart at the last minute and forcing the whole process to start over.

 A cash sale solves most of that.
 One offer, one closing date, one number to split.
 Both parties know exactly what's happening and when.
 We work professionally with attorneys on both sides if that's helpful, and we deliver the cash to the title company on the scheduled date so the proceeds can be split according to the divorce agreement.